 Potential clients may avoid calling or emailing the station because they aren't ready to deal with the pressure of a salesperson.
 But they were interested enough to come to the “Advertise” page in the first place, so if you play your cards right, you still might be able to capture their contact information.
 This way, you can build relationship with the lead over time until they are ready to advertise.

 How do you get their email information?
 Create content that answers any questions they may have.
 For example:

 - A Guide to Understanding Radio Ratings

 - Ten Tips for Writing a Great Radio Commercial

 - How to Decide Which Radio Station Your Company Should Advertise On

 Put this content behind a simple form to gather contact info from your leads.

 6. Inquiries through the “Advertise” page are not answered immediately.

 If somebody fills out a form, sends an email, or makes a phone call, make sure your station has a plan in place to ensure that they get a response immediately.
 As in, within five minutes.
 Yes, five minutes.
+That's how long it will take them to set up an ad campaign on Facebook.
 Don't lose a sale because you didn't get back to a lead until the next day.
 Set up whatever auto-forwarding system you need to strike while the opportunity is hot.

 Take another look at your radio station's website and make sure that you are not making any of these mistakes.
 If you are, you could be losing revenue.